getodk/docs/shared-src/docs-syntax-guide.rst

   Make sure you do not overwrite an existing image.

 .. tip::
-  If you have a problem running ss.py, check to make sure your :ref:`Python 3 virtual environment <docs-venv>` is activated.
+  If you have a problem running ss.py, check to make sure your Python 3 virtual environment is activated.

 .. tip::